 We have traveled solo, with friends, as a couple, with our 2 kids, and also been on multigenerational family trips.

-We have loved every minute of exploring America and have several more road trips planned for the future.
+We have loved every minute of exploring America and have several more road trips planned for the future; after all there are so many of the best places to travel to in the USA!

 This is our attempt to make a list of our favorite places to visit in the USA, which you should add to your travel bucket list.